isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Use intelligible English.
-I may be fluent in Danish, but most programmers are not; the maintainers of my code may not be.
+I might be fluent in Danish, but most programmers are not; the maintainers of my code might not be.
 Avoid SMS lingo and watch your grammar, punctuation, and capitalization.
 Aim for professionalism, not "cool."